-The dc and ac parameters vary under different modes of operations and the VAr priority and the commanded INV3 function may require the inverters to curtail real power generation to deliver the required reactive power.
-This typically causes dc voltage to rise and dc currents have higher ripple.
-The following figures show the increase in dc ripple current when the inverter delivers power at unity power factor and at a power factor of $PF = 0.5$.
-The increase in dc current ripple is known to have adverse effects [1] on dc link capacitors and the higher dc voltages can contribute to additional switching losses in most applications.
+The dc and ac parameters vary under different modes of operations and the VAr priority and the commanded INV3 function may require the inverter to curtail real power generation to deliver the required reactive power.
+This typically causes dc voltage to rise and dc currents to have higher ripple.
+The following figure shows the increase in dc ripple current when the inverter delivers power at unity PF and at PF = 0.5.
+The increase in dc current ripple is known to have adverse effects [7] on dc link capacitors and the higher dc voltages can contribute to additional switching losses in most applications.